Autumn is here . . .

 Now, on to more Regency goodies …

-I also hope you’ll enjoy doing more exploring in the Diversions section here, which features
+I also hope you’ll enjoy doing more exploring in the Diversions section here, which features some fun background on the Regency and some of the people and places who appear in my books.

 Just a few other things on logistics: The BLOG button in the social media icons will connect you to The Word Wenches, where Mary Jo Putney, Christina Courtenay, Patricia Rice, Anne Gracie, Nicola Cornick, Susan Fraser King and I blog about books, history, the craft of writing, and just about anything else you can think of!